bnb-chain/greenfield-whitepaper/part3.md

 all used up for the stored objects.
 Greenfield has a forced settlement mechanism to ensure enough funds are secured for further service fees.

-There are two configurations, ReserveTime and LiquidateTime.
+There are two configurations, ReserveTime and ForcedSettleTime.
 Let's say 7 days and 1 day.
 If a user wants to store an object at the price of approximately $0.1 per month($0.00000004/second), he must reserve fees for 7 days in buffer balance, which is `$0.00000004 * 7 * 86400 =